imaginando/imaginando.github.io/lk/matrix.md

 The Matrix module is composed of several subsections and hidden menus, at the top of the screen, in the status bar, you will find the following fields:

 - **MODE** - Toggle between LIVE and MIDI mode.
 - **POSITION** (LIVE mode only) - shows the current arrangement position.
 - **CLOCK SOURCE** (MIDI mode only) - Toggle between Internal, MIDI clock, and Link
-- **TEMPO** - displays current session tempo and allows BPM adjustments In MIDI mode tapping tempo lets you also activate a built in metronome and send midi clock
+- **TEMPO** - displays current session tempo and allows BPM adjustments In MIDI mode tapping tempo lets you also activate a built in metronome and send MIDI clock
 - **METRONOME** (LIVE mode only) - controls Live's metronome sound on/off during playback or recording.
 - **TRIGGER QUANT** - allows the adjustment of the clip triggering quantization.
 - **REC QUANT** - allows the adjustment of the clip recording quantization.